ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-12-09-jupiter-saturn-conjunction-2020.md

 Since few things bring out the nit-picking in folks like special astronomical events do, here are some technical details of the above images in case anyone asks.

 All images are simulated and rendered with [OpenSpace](https://www.openspaceproject.com/).
 A camera location is given in the Lat/Long column.
 The stacked images are all snapshots of the night sky (stars excluded for clarity) at the given time.
-Also not included are advanced atmospheric effects and changing light due to sunset, which should happen about an hour before the images are taken.
+Also not included in the images are advanced atmospheric effects and changing light due to sunset, which should happen about an hour before the images are taken.
+(Angular separation values do include atmospheric effects.)

+Thanks to [Prof. Emily Rice](https://twitter.com/emilylurice) for helpful comments in the preparation of the NYC skyline  image.

+The 3d Buildings of NYC are from [NYC DOITT](https://www1.nyc.gov/site/doitt/initiatives/3d-building.page).

 And, while we're delighted to see these being used (as opposed to other, mildly misleading images out there), we'd also be delighted with a credit line somewhere, i.e. [Credit: J.Hedberg/CCNYPlanetarium] is certainly reasonable.
 Thx.